Geralt-Targaryen/CodeFuse-Embeddings/F2LLM/README.md

 ### Train

+In this repo we provide a streamlined and efficient script for training embedding models.
 To reproduce the training of F2LLMs, please:

 - Setup environment following `requirements.txt`.
 We note that transformers>=4.51.0 is required for training Qwen3 models.
 - Download data and backbone models from Hugging Face (we use Qwen3 models).
 - Run `tokenize_data_qwen.py` to tokenize the downloaded data
 - Modify model path, data path, and other arguments in `configs/config.json`.
 - Start training with `accelerate launch --config_file configs/accelerate_config.yaml run.py --config configs/config.json`.

+Note: we recommend setting `num_processes` to 1 in `configs/accelerate_config.yaml` and launch the training code once to generate cache for training data before starting the actual training.

 For multi-node training, run on the main node: